Caroni Swamp

 The Caroni Swamp is an estuarine system comprising 5,611 hectares of mangrove forest and herbaceous marsh, interrupted by numerous channels, and brackish and saline lagoons, and with extensive intertidal mudflats on the seaward side.
-This swamp is an important wetland since it is ecologically diverse, consisting of marshes, mangrove swamp and tidal mudflats in close proximity.
-The wetland provides a variety of habitats for flora and faunal species and as such, supports a rich biodiversity.
-It is highly productive system that provides food and protection and is a nursery for marine and freshwater species.
+The swamp is an important wetland since it is ecologically diverse, consisting of marshes, mangrove trees, and tidal mudflats in close proximity.
+The wetland provides a variety of habitats for flora and faunal species, it's a productive system that provides food and protection, and is a nursery for marine and freshwater species.

 Description

-The Caroni Swamp is a 12,000 acre swamp located on the west coast of the island of Trinidad.
-It is one of the largest mangrove forest on the island.
-Caroni Swamp is protected under the Ramsar Convention as a wetland of international importance.
+The Caroni Swamp is a 12,000 acre swamp located on the west coast of the island of Trinidad, making it the largest mangrove forest on the island.
+The Caroni Swamp is protected under the Ramsar Convention as a wetland of international importance.
 The Caroni Swamp runs along the banks of the Caroni River and contains numerous channels, brackish and saline lagoons with intertidal mudflats.
 The Caroni Swamp also contains fresh water and saltwater marshes and is also known as a bird sanctuary.
-The central section of the acreage is designated as a wildlife sanctuary and is the home of one of Trinidad and Tobago's national bird, the Scarlet Ibis.
-The Caroni Swamp is the major roosting place for the Scarlet Ibis (Eudocimus ruber) and is also the home of over 100 avian species.
+The central section of the acreage is designated as a wildlife sanctuary and is a major home for one of Trinidad and Tobago's national birds, the scarlet ibis.
+The Caroni Swamp is the largest roosting place for the scarlet ibis and is also the home of over 100 avian species.